lilkimchi/OOH_campaign_analysis/README.md

 <img src='OOH_images/download_summary.png' width=600>

 It had an effect of 3598 new downloads with a 95% confidence interval.
+The p-values less than 0 tell us the results are statistically significant and unlikely due to random chance.